Road Safety for moped and motorcycle riders

 - Sight lines are difficult from some side junctions.

-- The majority of other bus lanes fall below the Department for Transport recommended minimum width of 3 metres.
+- The majority of other bus lanes fall below the Department for Transport recommended minimum width of three metres.
 Sussex Police have expressed concern about the safety of pedestrians and cyclists if motorcycles were to use these bus lanes.

 General road safety advice